muhammadhamzaazhar/DEP/README.md

   - Product Management: Add, update, delete, and view products seamlessly.
   - Shopping Cart: User-friendly interface for adding products to the cart and managing cart items.
   - Responsive Design: Optimized for both desktop and mobile devices for a seamless shopping experience.

+# Task 4:

+Real-time features like chat or notifications using WebSockets in a web application.

+## Features:
+  - Real-Time Messaging: Instant messaging with no delays.
+  - User Authentication: Secure login and registration.
+  - Message History: Persistent chat history for all users.